-In the European Union, there are two main tools to reduce greenhouse gases, which are responsible for climate change: the EU emissions trading system (ETS) and the Climate Action Regulation (CAR) – formerly known as the Effort Sharing Decision (ESD).
+In the European Union, there are two main tools to reduce greenhouse gases, which are responsible for climate change: the EU emissions trading system (ETS) and the Effort Sharing Regulation (ESR).

 What is the Emissions trading system?